kmjones1979/scaffold-eth-agent-the-graph/README.md

     ```

 4. **AGENT_PRIVATE_KEY**
-    - Generate a new private key:
+    - Generate a new private key or add your own (this can be done on command line for testing but it's recommended to do this inside a wallet or on a air-gapped device):
     ```bash
     openssl rand -hex 32
     ```